|At a glance:|

 In 1996, the pair were renumbered as 8090 and 8752 to avoid conflict on Translink’s computer systems with bus routes, but the new numbers were never really used outside NIR officialdom.
 However, with 90 now at Downpatrick we wonder if the renumbering wasn’t such a bad idea, as it would prevent confusion with our identically-numbered GSWR 0-6-0T steam locomotive!

 Both of the pair had separate run-ins with DCDR long before they arrived here for preservation – 90 in 1991 when it shunted our then-recently acquired 70 Class carriage No. 728 at Coleraine; and 752 in 2008 when a DCDR team on a parts reclaim mission at Adelaide recommended to NIR that it should be refurbished instead of 742 as they had originally planned.
 Appropriate then that it ultimately ended up at Downpatrick, meaning we’ve technically saved it twice!

 They were both sent to Barton-under-Needwood in England for refurbishment in 2008 along with what remained of the class after most of it was replaced by NIR’s new 3000 Class railcars.
 They arrived back in Northern Ireland in 2009 and became part of the last 80 Class, working both the farewell railtour and final passenger service in September 2011.

 Though there were no longer any 80s in passenger service, four vehicles continued to operate as the sandite train every Autumn.
 90 was part of the sandite train in 2012 but withdrawn due to a generator failure, and again from 2015 to 2017 after its replacement on the set, unit 94, suffered an engine failure in 2014.
-Due to this hiatus, 90 never received the same yellow maintenence livery as 69 and 752, both of which were on the set permanently for the five years.
+Due to this hiatus, 90 never received the same yellow maintenence livery as 69 and 752, both of which were on the set permanently for five years.
 The sandite train was finally replaced in 2017 by a modern multi-purpose vehicle, and so 90 and 752 were withdrawn after their last mainline run in November 2017.